Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Epic Magic Arms and Armor, *rage, mass charm monster; Market Price:*
 4,025,350 gp; *Cost to Create:* 2,012,850 gp + 50,250 XP.

+### Elven Greatbow
-**Elven Greatbow:** In the hands of any nonelf, this bow performs only as a +*2 composite longbow.*In the hands of an elf, this weapon functions as a +*5 composite longbow of unerring accuracy*with a Strength bonus that matches its elven wielder's current Strength at all
+In the hands of any nonelf, this bow performs only as a +*2 composite longbow.*In the hands of an elf, this weapon functions as a +*5 composite longbow of unerring accuracy*with a Strength bonus that matches its elven wielder's current Strength at all